fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 Rbenv has a number of [plugins](https://github.com/rbenv/rbenv/wiki/Plugins) that extend the capabilities provided by Rbenv.

 ### Summary
-By default, RVM has more features, but rbenv plugins provide much of the functionality not provided by the base install of rbenv.
-RVM works by dynamically managing your environment, mostly by modifying your PATH variable and replacing the built-in `cd` command with an RVM-aware shell function; rbenv works by just modifying your PATH and some other environment variables.
+By default, RVM has more features, but `rbenv` plugins provide much of the functionality not provided by the base install of `rbenv`.
+RVM works by __dynamically managing your environment__, mostly by modifying your PATH variable and replacing the built-in `cd` command with an RVM-aware shell function; `rbenv` works by just modifying your PATH once and some other environment variables, relying on shims to execute commands.